 Designed by Louis Kamper in 1926, the Book Tower is one of the most recognized buildings in Detroit’s skyline.
 The 486,760 square-foot structure, which was originally an office tower in an Italian Renaissance style, was acquired by Bedrock in 2015, who then tapped ODA to update and expand on Book Tower’s programing and existing structures, creating nearly 500,000 square feet of downtown residential, hospitality, retail and office space.

 An extensive exterior restoration included the replacement of 2,483 historically-accurate windows and full restoration of the ornamental cornice complete with caryatid statues.
-A historic art glass skylight will be brought back to its original splendor.
+ODA will bring the historic art glass skylight back to its original splendor.
 When ODA was hired, the historic stained glass ceiling had been tarnished by decades of soot and nicotine.
 There were very few images of the original structure, and what ODA did find looked very different from the interior design at that time.

 The objective is to add a forward-looking mixed-use program to Detroit’s growing downtown that will meet the needs of businesses, visitors and residents alike.

 The plans include a blend of public and private space, including a variety of public amenities in the form of retail, galleries, restaurants and cafe – many with open sight lines to Washington Boulevard and Grand River Avenue – adding to the city’s pedestrian experience.
 Accessible from multiple sides, the building will serve as a point of engagement in the city center, unlocking its potential as a link between Grand Circus Park, all the way to the Cobo Center.